nexconnectio/pynnex/README.md

 2. **@nx_with_worker Decorator:**
    If you decorate a class with `@nx_with_worker`, it automatically creates a worker thread with its own event loop.
 That pattern is isolated to the worker context, so any other async usage in the main thread also needs its own loop.

-If no event loop is running when a slot is called, Pynnex will raise a RuntimeError instead of creating a new loop behind the scenes.
+If no event loop is running when a slot is called, PynneX will raise a RuntimeError instead of creating a new loop behind the scenes.
 This ensures consistent concurrency behavior and avoids hidden loops that might never process tasks.

-## Why Pynnex?
+## Why PynneX?

 Modern Python applications often rely on asynchronous operations and multi-threading.
 Traditional event frameworks either require large external dependencies or lack seamless async/thread support.
-Pynnex provides:
+PynneX provides:

 - A minimal, dependency-free solution for event-driven architectures.
 - Smooth integration with asyncio for modern async Python code.